-Marconi was born in Italy in 1874 to Giuseppi and Annie Jameson Marconi.
-His father was a wealthy Italian landowner and his mother was from a wealthy Irish family.
-He was educated in both Italy and England and was fluent in many languages.
-Marconi was educated by private tutors at home and then spent several years at the Livorno Technical Institute after failing the entrance examinations for several Italian universities.
-After reading an article about electromagnetic, or radio, waves, he began thinking about building a device to transmit radio waves over long distances.
+Marconi was born in Italy in 1874 to Giuseppe and Annie Jameson Marconi.
+His father was a prosperous Italian landowner and his mother was from a wealthy Irish family of whiskey distillers.
+Because Marconi applied himself only in the subjects that he was fascinated by--physics and chemistry--he dropped out of several schools and was largely educated by private tutors in at the family's residences in Livorno and Bologna, Italy.
+In 1894, after reading articles about electromagnetic, or radio, waves, and Heinrich Hertz's death, he began thinking about building a device to transmit long and short bursts of radio waves over long distances.
 He understood that this method of communication would be faster than telegraphy and less cumbersome because no wires would be involved.

-Starting in 1894, his parents let him use the upper floor of their Bologna estate as a laboratory.
-Once Marconi duplicated Heinrich Hertz’s experiments and succeeded in sending signals over long distances, he offered his idea to the Italian government.
-They turned him down and he took his ideas and equipment to the English government who also refused to finance him.
+His parents let him use the upper floor of their Bologna home, Villa Griffone, as a laboratory.
+Over the summer and fall of 1895, Marconi duplicated Hertz’s short-range experiments and then succeeded in sending signals over longer distances he took his ideas and equipment to London, where William Preece, chief engineer of the British Post Office, supported his continuing experiments and demonstrations.
 Marconi eventually raised money privately and established the Wireless Telegraph and Signal Company in London.

 By 1899 Marconi was constructing wireless stations on both sides of the English Channel and in 1901 he installed transmitters powerful enough to send messages across the Atlantic.
 The following year he established a company in New York.
 He lived a transatlantic existence, working in both Europe and the United States.

-Marconi died in 1937 The day after his death wireless operators all over the world shut down their transmitters for two minutes of global silence.
+Marconi died in 1937.
+The day after his death wireless operators and broadcasters around the world shut down their transmitters for two minutes of global radio silence.